Mini Parker the Parasaurolophus – Free Dinosaur Crochet Pattern

 Arms (make 2)

-Using color B (shown as fairy tale):
+Using color B (shown as light green):

 R1: Begin with 6 SC in a magic ring.
 (6 sts)